PyLink/PyLink/README.md

 ## Support

-**PyLink is a work in progress and thus may be very unstable**!
-No warranty is provided if this completely wrecks your network and causes widespread rioting amongst your users!

-That said, please report any bugs you find to the [issue tracker](https://github.com/GLolol/PyLink/issues).
+Please report any bugs you find to the [issue tracker](https://github.com/GLolol/PyLink/issues).
 Pull requests are open if you'd like to contribute, though new stuff generally goes to the **devel** branch.

 You can also find support via our IRC channel: `#PyLink at irc.overdrivenetworks.com` ([webchat](https://webchat.overdrivenetworks.com/?channels=PyLink,dev)).
 Ask your questions and be patient for a response.